 My favourite part about the Vancouver office has been the people I get to work with everyday.
 The mentorship from the partners, associates, students and staff is truly invaluable.
-Their support has really pushed me to further my legal career in more ways than I expected of myself.
-I have accepted a summer position in the 2018 year solely because of the great experiences I have had this summer.”
+Their support has really pushed me to further my legal career in more ways than I expected of myself.”

-1L summer students take part in our National Summer Student Orientation program, alongside the 2L summer students in each of our 12 offices across the country.
-Summer students will also be invited to attend regional training sessions throughout their term.
+The successful candidates will take part in our National Summer Student Orientation program, alongside our other summer students in each of our offices across the country.
+Students will also be invited to attend regional training sessions throughout the summer.

-1L summer students will have multiple resources for mentorship and guidance to support their progress throughout the summer.
+Our Indigenous law students will have multiple resources for mentorship and guidance to support their progress and integration throughout the summer.

-They will be paired with a junior associate mentor who can assist with acclimating to life within a law firm environment.
-When possible, we will match them with an Indigenous associate lawyer.
-Summer students will be assigned a more senior lawyer who will serve as their principal and be an additional mentorship resource.
-The Talent Management team will also provide feedback, training and support.
+All summer students will be paired with an associate mentor who can assist with adjusting to life within a law firm environment.
+Depending on local Law Society requirements, summer students may also be assigned to a more senior lawyer who will serve as their principal.

-1L summer students will be paid the same salary as the 2L summer students in the office they are hired in, commensurate with respective markets.
-If the 1L summer student does not already live in the city where they will be working, they will be provided with an additional stipend to off-set travel and living expenses.
+The Indigenous law students will be paid the same salary as the other summer students in their office.
+Miller Thomson student salaries are in line with the respective markets.
+If a successful candidate does not already live in the city where they will be working, they will be provided with an additional stipend to off-set travel and living expenses.

 How to apply